epfl-ada/ada-2022-project-toestewbrr/README.md

 To gain a comprehensive understanding of the romantic relationships shown in movies, we aim to answer the following questions:

 1. Which types of characters are coupled in a romantic relationship in movies?
-2. How are romantic relationships characterized (happy / violent / short)?
+   * How do the demographics differ in the couple (i.e. age, ethnicity, religion)?
+   * How present are non-heterosexual couples?
+   * How often is one person of the couple dying?
-3. Are romantic relationships depicted differently in older movies?
+2. Are romantic relationships depicted differently in older movies?

 ## Methods ✒️